 Aqua attempts to give chase, but is distracted when Maleficent finally gains her attention by mentioning her Keyblade, not unlike how she got Terra’s attention during his trip.
 Now that she has Aqua’s attention, Maleficent is able to worm her way into Aqua’s head by mentioning the unlocking of hearts and Master Xehanort.
 Coveting the Keyblade, Maleficent implies that she wants Aqua to either work for her or to give her the power of the Keyblade, and Aqua defiantly refuses.
 Maleficent seems to have expected that, and casts a spell to create a portal under Aqua’s feet.
 This hole, by the way, remains in the floor for the rest of the game in Aqua’s file, allowing a one-way shortcut to its destination if you really want one.
 It does not appear in Ven’s file, despite other Aqua-specific changes taking place in a nearby room in both folders.

 Just then, as per the film, the three fairies arrive in the dungeon, presumably having started wandering around Maleficent’s house after fighting her.
-I feel like I’m watching a fantasy version of Hello Neighbour that’s going to end just as darkly when Maleficent catches them.
-The fairies are just here to fulfill their role from the film, and when you put it under the microscope, you realize that their “role” is just to appear now so that they can actually do something at the eleventh hour and not seem out of place.
+Sure, why not?
+The fairies are just here to fulfill their role from the film, and when you put it under the microscope, you realize that their “role” is just to appear early so that they can actually do something at the eleventh hour and not seem out of place.
 Aqua says she’s going along with them to break the curse, as she wants to interrogate Maleficent.
 She then basically just walks out of the cell without any scene showing her use the Keyblade, which might sound lazy but was truly hilarious to me back in 2010.
-It’s a joke that’s told by not being told: Maleficent makes a huge deal about locking her in the cell, and Aqua just… leaves.
+It’s a joke that’s told by not being told: Maleficent makes a huge deal about locking Aqua in the cell, and Aqua just… leaves.

 Even though there are technically three exits from the next room, Aqua’s mobility is restricted (the key problem is that she doesn’t have High Jump), and so, like Ven when he was here, she can only escape through one of the three doors.
 This ensures that she enters Maleficent’s former maze room from the “correct” entrance every time.
 Luckily, Aqua won’t have to worry about the maze, per se.
 While some of the maze walls are visible when Aqua and Philip arrive, so is Diablo the raven, and he calls the guards on them, causing the maze to withdraw to reveal the force of Goons hiding behind them.
 Honestly, in terms of difficulty, the force of Goons doesn’t even compare to the maze.
 It doesn’t even make full use of the now-giant room, but at least we aren’t doing the same puzzle twice and that’s still for the better!